ai2cm/fv3net/workflows/end_to_end/README.md

 [kustomize] is a powerful templating system that is packaged with kubectl.
-It works by specifying a base set of resources, and then allow other workflows to inherit and modify this base configuration in a variety of ways (e.g. add configurations to a configmap, or add a suffix to the k8s job).
+It works by specifying a base set of resources, and then allows other workflows to inherit and modify this base configuration in a variety of ways (e.g. add configurations to a configmap, or add a suffix to the k8s job).
 Configurations to individual workflow steps are mostly controlled by the `.yml` files referred to within the `base/end_to_end.yaml`